JoanChen-1/attrition-prediction/README.md

-Here is the frontend of this project.
+Here is the frontend of this project.//
-1.npm install
+1.npm install//
 2.npm start